Gundog training holidays: what's the deal?

 As well as Completely Gundogs, I also run a holiday cottage business Mid Wales Holidays.

-Handlers are welcome to book our self-cater accommodation which includes Penrhyllan, the one-bed modern barn conversion which sleep up to 4, Y Beudy, the two-bed cottage which sleeps up to 5, or our two touring caravans.
+Handlers are welcome to book our self-cater accommodation which includes Penrhyllan, the one-bed modern barn conversion which sleep up to 4, Y Beudy, the two-bed cottage which sleeps up to 5, or our touring caravan.
+We also now offer Yscubor a first floor open plan barn conversion that can sleeps 4 in one open space.

 I always block out extra nights either side of the gundog holidays to ensure handlers can stay the night before and on the last day if they wish and some on the three day holidays also choose to extend their stay for the whole week.